 Amelia’s past experiences with service include organizing clothing and computer drives for schools in Ecuador and Costa Rica, as well as working with Live Oak Adult Day Services, an organization that fosters relationships with the elderly.
 Amelia has also coached with AYSO VIP, an organization where differently abled children learn important life skills such as teamwork and leadership.
 Finally, Amelia volunteered to act as her dorm building’s Lounge Manager.

-Amelia, a sophomore on the Women’s Beach Volleyball team, aims to major in Human Biology and minor in Earth Systems.
-With many past experiences of traveling to Central and South America to study Spanish and become fully immersed in cultures foreign to her own, she was ecstatic at the opportunity to transfer those skills, understanding, and wisdom to South Africa.
-Working with the children and women in South Africa, Amelia learned much about the power of collaboration, the contagiousness of smiles, and how impactful service work can be on the giver and receiver.
-Leaving South Africa enriched with new perspectives, she hopes to inspire more Stanford athletes to serve others through programs like ACE and she looks forward to continuing and growing the legacy of ACE athletes.
+Amelia, a junior on the Women’s Beach Volleyball team, is majoring in Human Biology.
+She is a member of the USA Collegiate Beach National Team and loves competing and working hard with teammates.
+With many past experiences of traveling to Central and South America to study Spanish and become fully immersed in cultures foreign to her own, she was ecstatic at the opportunity to transfer those skills, understanding, and wisdom to her time in South Africa.
+Working with the children and women in South Africa, Amelia learned much about the power of collaboration, the contagiousness of smiles, and how impactful service work can be on both the giver and receiver.
+Leaving South Africa enriched with new perspectives, she hopes to inspire more Stanford student-athletes to serve others through programs like ACE and she looks forward to continuing and growing the legacy of ACE athletes.

 Want to hear more about Amelia’s ACE experience?
 Contact Amelia.